 Try also to reduce your consumption of sugary foods and drinks that can cause cavities, or at the very least, clean your teeth after consuming them.
 Most importantly, do not wait to seek care if you notice any of the abovementioned signs.
 You may not necessarily need a root canal, but waiting too long to address the cause of your symptoms could mean you will need one later.

 Contact South Florida Dental Center Today!

-No one wants to be told that they need a root canal, but if you do need one, Dr. Daniel Cohen has the skill and experience you need to get the job done right.
+No one wants to be told they need a root canal, but if you do need one, Dr Daniel Cohen has the skill and experience you need to get the job done right.
 To make an appointment, call our Coral Springs office at 954-755-7971 today!
 We proudly serve South Florida and surrounding communities.